-- 3. Loosen wheel nuts with lug wrench. - 4.
-Resume jacking until wheel is free of ground. - 5.
-Remove wheel nuts and wheel; put spare wheel in place. - Install wheel nuts and tighten as much as possible with wheel and tire off the ground. - 7.
+- "Crack" wheel nuts loose with lug wrench, but do not unscrew nuts yet. - 5.
+Resume jacking until wheel is free of ground. - 6.
+Remove wheel nuts and wheel; put spare wheel in place. - 7.
+Install wheel nuts and tighten as much as possible with wheel and tire off the ground. - 8.
 Lower tire until tire just contacts the ground.
-Tighten nuts with lug wrench in sequence recommended by chassis manufacturer. - 8.
+Tighten nuts with lug wrench in sequence recommended by chassis manufacturer. - 9.
 Finish lowering jack, then remove jack and blocks.